 Hopi oral tradition provides, for Hopis, a different way of knowing the past.
 At Hopi, each dan has a narrative of its own history, from emergence, through migration, to eventual settlement on the Hopi mesas.
 These dan narratives, passed down in both secular and sacred contexts, together comprise Hopi history.
 This knowledge of the past is deeply grounded in religion, reinforced through ritual, and made apparent in ruined villages, ancient pottery, and the marks left on the rocks.

-To learn more, download an intrepretive guide about Rattlesnake Point Pueblo and the Petroglyph Trail.
+To learn more, download an intrepretive guide about Rattlesnake Point Pueblo (no public access) and the Petroglyph Trail.
 Download Prehistory Intrepretive Booklet ( 1.8 MB PDF)

 - Alamo Lake